Electronic Funds Transfer

 Your EFT Agreement will expire with the closing of your old account.
 You would need to submit a new authorization form for your new bank.

 How much does it cost to use Electronic Funds Transfer?

 It costs you nothing and saves you time.

 What if I try Electronic Funds Transfer and do not like it?

 You can cancel your authorization by notifying the parish office at any time.
 Canceling you automatic transfers does not require any paperwork from you; a simple request by telephone or email is sufficient.
 (You might also want to contact your bank directly, but please make sure to inform the parish first, so that we do not continue attempting to make the transfer).

 What if I want to change the amount of my contribution?

 You may submit a new authorization form to change the amount or schedule of your contributions at any time.

 How do I sign up for Electronic Funds Transfer?

-The form can be downloaded as a PDF, or you may call the parish office to request the necessary form.
-Simply complete the form and return it to the parish---in person, by mail, or in the Sunday collection.
+You can call the parish office to request the necessary form.
+Simply complete the form and return it to the parish.
 We will coordinate the transaction with the bank, and inform you as to the first date on which an EFT will be made.